-At ground level the muons, with energies mostly between 1 and 20 GeV, contribute about 75 % of the absorbed dose rate in free air.
+At ground level, the muons, with energies mostly between 1 and 20 GeV, contribute about 75 % of the absorbed dose rate in free air.
 The remainder comes from electrons produced by the muons or present in the electromagnetic cascade.
 The annual cosmic ray dose at sea level is around 0.27 mSv (27 mrem).

 Composition of Cosmic Radiation

-Energy of Cosmic Rays
+The energy of Cosmic Rays

 The energies of the most energetic ultra-high-energy cosmic rays (UHECRs) have been observed to approach 3 x 1020 eV, about 40 million times the energy of particles accelerated by the Large Hadron Collider.
-The origin of the high energy particles is from outer space.
-It is assumed that particles with an energy up to about 1015 eV are coming from our own galaxy, whereas those with the highest energies probably have an extragalactic origin.
+The origin of the high-energy particles is from outer space.
+It is assumed that particles with an energy up to about 1015 eV are coming from our galaxy, whereas those with the highest energies probably have an extragalactic origin.

 Classification of Cosmic Radiation